Faculty Fellowships 2022-2023

-While fellows will participate in conferences and seminars organized by the Murphy Institute, they will be expected to devote most of their time to conducting their own research.
-Faculty Fellows are normally appointed as Visiting Research Professors, receive a salary of $65,000, and are eligible for Tulane faculty benefits, including health insurance.
+While fellows will participate in seminars, lectures, and conferences organized by the Murphy Institute, they will be expected to devote most of their time to conducting their research.

-Applicants should hold a doctorate or equivalent research degree in philosophy, political theory, or a related discipline at the time of application.
-Applicants should also have a full-time college or university appointment at the time of application.
+Applicants must hold a doctorate in philosophy, political theory, law, political economy, or a related discipline at the time of application.
+Applicants must also hold a full-time college or university appointment at the time of application.
 Faculty Fellowships are open to full-time faculty at all ranks.

 Applicants must apply via Interfolio at apply.interfolio.com/95648 The application deadline is December 31, 2021.
 Required application materials include the curriculum vitae, a project description (with bibliography) of approximately 1500 words, a scholarly paper, and two confidential letters of recommendation.
 Please contact Margaret Keenan at firstname.lastname@example.org with any questions about the application process.

 Equal Employment Opportunity Statement

 Please Note: Tulane University has officially adopted a mandatory COVID-19 vaccination policy.
 All employees and visiting faculty must be fully vaccinated with a COVID-19 vaccination or obtain approval for a medical or religious exemption prior to beginning employment.